 Brisbane Riverfire — Everything You Need to Know

-Every September, Brisbane plays host to the Brisbane Festival, a spectacular festival of the arts showcasing theatre, music, dance, opera, circus and more.
+Every September (with the exception of 2020), Brisbane plays host to the Brisbane Festival, a spectacular festival of the arts showcasing theatre, music, dance, opera, circus and more.
 During the festival, the city comes to life with a full program of exciting public events.
 A major highlight of the festival, loved by visitors and locals alike, is Brisbane’s Sunsuper Riverfire.
 Way more than just a fireworks display, this is a huge city event featuring a coordinated multi-venue pyrotechnic show, choreographed to an exciting soundtrack.

 Here’s everything you need to know about Riverfire so you can have the best time there with your family!